This article has been checked for horticultural accuracy by Oliver Parsons.

 Adding horse manure to a raised bed

 Horse manure is a good, easy-to-use manure with a sweet fragrance and no sticky residue, and is widely available from local stables but is rarely available from garden centres and other retailers.
-Be aware of several potential disadvantages: locally sourced horse manure is likely to contain weed seeds, both from hay that they’ve eaten and from wind-blown seed when stacked outside.
+Be aware of several potential disadvantages: locally sourced horse manure is likely to contain weed seeds, both from hay that the horses have eaten and from wind-blown seed when the manure was stacked outside.
 It may also have been contaminated with weedkiller, which lasts for a long time and could cause plant growth deficiencies when used.
-If possible, ask the stables if the manure may have been contaminated by weed killer, which can persist and damage plants.
+If possible, ask the stables if the manure may have been contaminated by weedkiller, which can persist and damage plants.

 Cow and pig manure